Carpk/ShawnKlein/_posts/2016-06-25-http-standards.md

 <ol>
   <li>The client will sent a `syn` packet, requesting the server to establish a session.</li>
-  <li>Server will respond to `syn` with `syn-ack`, stating it wishes to synchronize with the requesting client, and ackowleges its initial request.</li>
+  <li>Server will respond to `syn` with `syn-ack`, stating it wishes to synchronize with the requesting client, and ackowledges its initial request.</li>
-  <li>Finally, the client will validate the server's synchronize request by sending a `ack` to acknowledge its synchronize request.
+  <li>Finally, the client will respond with `ack` to acknowledge the server's synchronize request.
 </ol>

 ![image of 3 way handshake for TCP connection](/assets/images/3-way-handshake.jpg)

+While HTTP is stateless protocol, TCP is a stateful protocol, and IP is also stateless.
+This stacking of stateless and stateful protocols serves to give support on the layer that is needed.
+HTTP follows the RESTful archetechture, TCP maintains state in the form of window size for data transmission.
+While HTTP is stateless, a web client can hold information in cookies or session IDs, such as anthentication credentials to emulate a session is occuring while keeping within the RESTful archetechture constraints.

 ###### Notes